 There are a number of basis on which a person may apply for a green card (permanent residency).
 It can be a spousal relationship with US citizen or permanent resident.
 US citizens can petition for foreign-born spouses as immediate relatives.
 Lawful permanent residents can petition for their spouses, however, unlike with US citizen spouses, the petition falls into the second preference family category.

 Foreign nationals for whom an employer filed an immigrant petition and got an approval may apply for adjustment of status to permanent residency.
-One may apply for adjustment of status only when an immigrant visa number is available from the State Department unless s/he is in a category that is exempt from numerical limitations.
+One may apply for adjustment of status only when an immigrant visa number is available from the State Department unless he or she is in a category that is exempt from numerical limitations.
 Immediate relatives of United States citizens are exempt from this requirement.
 Immediate relatives of U.S. citizens are parents, spouses, and unmarried children under 21.

 Asylees or refugees may apply for adjustment of status if they have been in the United States for at least a year after being given asylum or refugee status and still qualify for asylum or refugee status.